Tragic Details About HGTV Star Tarek El Moussa's Life

 Elaborating on how he got diagnosed, El Moussa told People in 2017, "I get over to the ultrasound and [the technician and I] are talking and having fun and all of a sudden he got really quiet ...
 He said, 'Are you in pain?
 I think you're in pain and should go to the emergency room.' ...
 A half hour later they tell me I have cancer and try to sign me up for surgery.
 That was devastating."
 He took quite a while to come to terms with the truth and had the malignant testicle removed a few weeks later.

-Although El Moussa hid his second cancer diagnosis from the world for a few years, he now jokes about the testicular implant that replaced his cancerous testicle — while doing all he can do to raise awareness about cancer.
+Although El Moussa hid his second cancer diagnosis from the world for a few years, he now jokes about the testicular implant that replaced his cancerous testicle — while doing all he can to raise awareness about the illness.
 During a 2017 appearance on Andy Cohen's SiriusXM radio channel, Radio Andy (via People), El Moussa playfully said, "At least my friends call me 'The One Nut Wonder' now, so, I mean, I have a good nickname."
 In March 2019, the TV personality took to Instagram to announce that he was officially cancer-free.

 He severely injured his back and underwent surgery that led to health complications